- Employee Management

 Communication is hard when you aren't in a physical office space.
 Because of that, you need to use collaborative tools, video conferencing, and online team-building activities to encourage employees to function as a real team.

 While remote working is effective, you lose that connection that you get from working alongside others within an office.
+Learn more with our working remotely tips and tools.

 Make sure that you try to build and maintain relationships with your employees and encourage them to build relationships with each other.
 Also, make sure that you have a collaborative and friendly environment so all new hires feel welcome.